 Less is More: A Closer Look at Stereotactic Body Radiation Therapy for Pancreas Cancer

-These outcomes are exciting, but Herman warns that further studies and longer term followup are needed to confirm these early results.
-The next step will be to combine novel drugs and vaccines with tereotactic radiotherapy to try and augment its ability to kill cancer cells.
+Further studies and longer term follow-up are needed to confirm these early results.
+The next step will be to combine novel drugs and vaccines with stereotactic radiotherapy to try and augment its ability to kill cancer cells.